sven-hash/docs/docs/glossary.md

 **[Gateways](https://blog.nymtech.net/gateways-to-privacy-51196005bf5)** - The entrance to the mixnet that encrypted packets must pass through before being forwarded to mix nodes.
 They also act as a sort of mailbox for messages.

-**[Gateway Bonding](https://nymtech.net/docs/stable/run-nym-nodes/nodes/gateways/#bonding-your-gateway)** - A action for node operators to bond their gateway to their Nym Wallet.
+**[Gateway Bonding](https://nymtech.net/docs/stable/run-nym-nodes/nodes/gateways/#bonding-your-gateway)** - The action of node operators to bond their stake (in the form of NYM tokens) to a Gateway in order to join the network topology and begin routing traffic through.

-**Metadata** - A set of data that describes and gives information about other data such as IP addresses, device types, geolocations etc.
+**[Metadata](https://www.opendatasoft.com/en/blog/what-is-metadata-and-why-is-it-important-data)** - A set of data that describes and gives information about other data such as IP addresses, device types, geolocations etc.

 **[Mixnet](https://nymtech.net/docs/stable/architecture/traffic-flow/)** - Routing protocols that create hard-to-trace communications by using a chain of proxy servers known as mixes which take in messages from multiple senders, shuffle them, and send them back out in random order to the next destination.

 **[Mix Nodes](https://blog.nymtech.net/nym-mixnodes-deep-dive-d2b91917f097)** - A individual node within the mixnet where network traffic passes through as part of the infrastructure on the Nym Mixnet.

-**[Mix node Bonding](https://nymtech.net/docs/stable/run-nym-nodes/nodes/mixnodes/#bonding-your-mix-node)** - A action for node operators to bond their mix node to their Nym Wallet.
+**[Mix node Bonding](https://nymtech.net/docs/stable/run-nym-nodes/nodes/mixnodes/#bonding-your-mix-node)** - The action of node operators bonding their stake (in the form of NYM tokens) to a Mix node in order to join the network topology and begin routing traffic through.

 **Nym** - The in-text name of the organisation.